-\ Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)
+^{} Please use this space to explain the reason for non-compliance (regulation 73A(1)(c)/1997 Regulations)

-Please use this space if you wish to add anything to explain or expand on the ratings given above :-
+Please use this space if you wish to add anything to explain or expand on the ratings given above:-

-The Authority meets at least quarterly, and the Audit Committee meets three times per year.
-The Staffing Appointments and Appeals Committee, given the nature of its business meets as required.
-In addition annual forums are held for both fund employers and Scheme members.
-The Local Pension Board meets 4 times per year which is in excess of the minimum set out in regulations.
+The Authority meets at least quarterly, and the Audit and Governance Committee meets four times per year.
+The Staffing Committee and the Appointments and Appeals Committee, given the nature of its business meets as required.
+In addition, annual forums are held for both fund employers and Scheme members.
+The Local Pension Board meets 4 times per year which is more than the minimum set out in regulations.